cemkar/cemkar/README.md

 		<li> 🖥 Currently in the process of completeting the Odin Project </li>
 		<li>📊 Have an interest in Data Science </ol>
 		<li>📚 In my free time, I write fiction, in hopes of being a published author one day one </li>
+		<li>💭 Currently in my 5th year, working on B.A. in philosophy! </li>
 		<li>
 			📞 You can reach me through these mediums:
 			<a href="https://www.linkedin.com/in/cem-kar-021614251/">